Hi, Iām Amit!

 Life philosophy

 I'm skeptical of fixed beliefs - the opposite of what I believe is probably also true.
-But I live by a few consistent principles:
+But currently trying to be more aligned with these principles:

 - Action over planning.
 Move fast from thinking to doing.
 You discover what matters by trying.
 Something Iāve struggled with.
 Getting better.